The 31 Best Stores Like Homegoods

 TJ Maxx

-While it’s best known for its fashion, they also have a great selection of home decor, and often carry many of the same brands and products you’ll find at HomeGoods.
+It’s best known as a popular discount store for fashion and accessories, but they also have a great selection of home decor items, and often carry many of the same brands and products you’ll find at HomeGoods.

 Check Out TJ Maxx ➤